lusikem/lusikem/README.md

 **Low-Resource Communities**
 Low-resource communities, which are typically defined by limited access to essential services such as healthcare, education, clean water, electricity, and internet connectivity, often struggle to benefit from the latest technological advancements.
 These communities might be located in remote areas, facing geographical isolation, or dealing with socio-economic challenges that prevent them from effectively accessing digital tools.

-In many parts of the world, the lack of internet connectivity and digital infrastructure makes it difficult to deploy traditional AI tools, which typically require access to the internet and advanced computational resources.
-This creates a significant gap, where low-resource communities are excluded from the benefits that new technologies offer.
+Limited Internet connectivity and digital infrastructure makes it difficult to deploy traditional AI tools, which typically require access to the internet and advanced computational resources.
 This study aimed to design low-power, local AI tools that could function without the need for internet access or high-performance computing.

 Tools:  Ollama, Docker, and Open Web UI
 We primarily worked with Ollama, Docker, and Open Web UI to build an open-source AI model that could function effectively without needing constant internet connectivity or advanced hardware.